ruiaylin/flowage/README.md

-# flowage
+# Flowage

 Flowage is a MySQL proxy powered by Go !

-It  aims to supply a simple solution for MySQL sharding
+It aims to supply a full solution for MySQL sharding & HA

-#
+# Info

-flowage based on mixer which developed by siddontang
+Flowage based on mixer which developed by siddontang